 There are some acts you just can’t ignore — a band with incredible talent and a story worth telling.
 There’s a reason they played a sold-out, 26-date tour throughout Australia, were nominated for five ARIA awards for their debut album The Positions, and rose like a phoenix from the ashes of a broken marriage, a suicide attempt, stints in rehab, and everything else life placed in their path.

 The five-piece rock and roll band known as Gang of Youths (lead vocalist Dave Le’aupepe, Donnie Borszestowski on drums, Joji Malani on lead guitar, Jung Kim on keyboard and guitar, and Max Dunn on bass) give rise to a promising light where there was once only darkness, anger, and denial.

-There’s vulnerability and hopefulness in their music and their live performances that’s unlike anything you’ve ever heard or seen.
+There’s vulnerability and hopefulness in their music, and their live performances are unlike anything you’ve ever experienced.
 Even if you’re a wallflower, frontman Le’aupepe will get you to dance.

 The moment “Strange Diseases” began playing, the crowd seemed to let go and really feel the music.
 Fans who were previously enjoying their cocktails ended up setting them aside so they could really be present.
 The girl standing beside me in front of the stage lifted her arms into the air and began singing the lyrics.